 Businnes Insider, “ The 19 most sociable and friendly cities in the world”, 2017

 - Warsaw is among the top European cities that are the best places to live and study in the Erasmus program – according to the a poll among students published by the Italian newspaper La Repubblica.

 La Repubblica, “Erasmus, Varsavia è la migliore.
 Guida alle mete per tutte le tasche”, 2017

 Warsaw is one of the largest academic cities in our region of Europe.
 With 240,000 people per year getting their academic education there, the capital of Poland has more students than Berlin in Germany or Prague in the Czech Republic.

 Warsaw has 15 public Higher Education Institutions (HEIs).
 Apart from the University of Warsaw, students may choose academies with a more narrow scope of expertise: the medical academy, the polytechnic, the schools of economics or social sciences, the academy of fine arts, theatre or music, the military academy, the sports college or the theological academy.
-The private education sector has also developed significantly in the recent decades.

 The academies provide a focus for creativity, bring together talented specialists and attract foreigners.
 They create a climate favourable to innovativeness.
 Initiatives originating in the academic milieu enhance the city’s social and cultural life.

+Currently, Polish academies are hosts to 65 800 international students from over 150 countries.
 Warsaw and the region of Mazovia are most readily chosen by foreign students coming to Poland: here study 30% of all foreigners coming to Polish academies.

 The University of Warsaw is the city’s oldest academy.